jimbobbennett/smart-garden-ornaments/architecture-guides/device-code-walkthrough.md

 ![The get message value type function block](../images/microbit-code-device-get-message-value-type.png)

 As described above, messages for a particular device ID and value type should not be forwarded on if they were received recently to stop messages bouncing back and forth.
 The `Get_message_value_type` function block gets the value type of a message in the same was as the `Get_message_device_id` function block.
-The second item in the array when splitting the message by `:` is the value type.
+The second item in the array (at postition 1 as array positions start at 0) when splitting the message by `:` is the value type.

 For example, the message `1:t:25.0` gets split into an array of three values - `1`, `t`, `25.0`.
 The second value, `t`, is the value type.